 Definition: Height of the underside of the tip measured from a planar surface with the ski body pressed against the surface.
-Related ISO Surface with the ski body pressed against the surface.
-Norm ISO 6289 Specification Tolerances Determine the height of the underside of the tip measured from a planar surface with the ski body pressed against the surface ($h{\rm S}$).
-Description of measurement:
+Related ISO Norm ISO 6289 Specification Tolerances Determine the height of the underside of the tip measured from a planar surface with the ski body pressed against the surface ($h{\rm S}$).
+Description of measurement: 111111111111111111111111111111111111111

 To simplify the measurement in the field, the flat surface is generated by pressing both skis together.
 Then following the Norm the distance between the two tips can be determined and the value then divided by two (2).
 This value then represents the height of the ski tip.

-Measurement of standard ski tips:

-2 2hs

-Measurement of special ski tips: The reference point is the factory marking that is required on special constructions. parts positioned ahead of this reference point must also methe specifications.
+Measurement of standard ski tips: Measurement of special ski tips: The reference point is the factory marking that is required on special constructions.
+All parts positioned ahead of this reference point must also meet the specifications.
+Accuracy class: Measuring DIN 862 Caliper Graduation: 0.01mm device Measuring e.g. 52.23mm → 52mm value Truncation/Rounding according to ISO 80000-1; see art.
+2.1.2 documentation Marking on ski

-2hs

-Measuring Caliper Accuracy class: DIN 862

-device Measuring Graduation: 0.01mm

-value documentation e.g. 52.23mm \rightarrow 52mm Truncation/Rounding according to ISO 80000-1; see art.
-2.1.2

-Marking on ski